NotJoeMartinez/yt-fts/README.md

 yt-fts export "life in the big city" UC4woSp8ITBoYDmjkukhEhxg
 ```

-You can export from all channels in you database as well
+You can export from all channels in your database as well
 ```bash
 yt-fts export "life in the big city" --all
 ```